Analysing end of year outcome data

 - Schools administered first PAT at various points (BOY, MOY, or EOY) depending on schedule

 The 6+ month spread in PAT administration dates means earlier tests are less informative about end-of-year attainment.
-This motivates the time-decay variance term (σ_time) in Stage 1: uncertainty increases proportionally with distance from the EOY reference date.
-See Section 4.
+Timing uncertainty is therefore reflected in the confidence placed on each PAT result.

 Rating-Only Estimation